 This paper investigates whether official Japanese intervention in the JPY/USD exchange rate over the January 1999 to March 2004 time period is effective.
-By integrating the official intervention data with a comprehensive set of newswire reports capturing days on which there is a rumor or speculation of intervention, the paper also attempts to shed some light on which of the two channels, the signaling channel in a broad sense or the portfolio balance channel, effective Japanese intervention works through.
-The results suggest that Japanese intervention is effective during the first five years of the sample and ineffective during the last three months of the sample, thereby providing an expost rationale for why Japan intervened as well as for why the interventions stopped.
-Moreover, the results suggest that when Japanese intervention is effective, it works through a portfolio balance channel.
+By integrating the official intervention data with a comprehensive set of newswire reports capturing days on which there is a rumor or speculation of intervention, the paper also attempts to shed some light on through which of the two channels, the signaling channel in a broad sense or the portfolio balance channel, effective Japanese intervention works.
+The results suggest that Japanese intervention is effective during the first 5 years of the sample and ineffective during the last 3 months of the sample, thereby providing an ex-post rationale for why Japan intervened as well as for why the interventions stopped.
+Moreover, the results suggest that when Japanese intervention is effective, it works through a portfolio-balance channel.
 The results do not rule out that effective intervention also works through signaling.

-Keywords: Exchange rates; Foreign exchange market intervention; Channels of transmission
+Keywords: Exchange Rates; Foreign Exchange Market Intervention; Channels of Transmission

-JEL Classification: E52, F31, G14
+JEL classification: E52, F31, G14